 Can network connectivity be maintained under mobility scenarios?

 It is envisioned that LC systems are mainly used for indoor low mobility use cases.
 The network connectivity can be easily maintained within the coverage of a LC-light by adapting the data rate to the channel conditions.
 Still, the coverage of a LC-transmitter can be limited.
 When a user moves among neighboring LC-lights, fast handoff may be beneficial to reduce interruption time.
 For devices with RF capabilities, RF may be used as a fallback solution to maintain the connection during mobility.

+Fast handover between neighboring lights could be supported by considering individual lights to be different “antennas” of a single transmitter/receiver with distributed transmission points.
+In this case, support for fast handover could be based on standard algorithms that are used for distributed MIMO systems, similar to antenna selection.

+Alternatively, hard/soft handover could also be considered at the network layer in more traditional algorithms/approaches.

 Does LC interfere with existing products that use the light medium, e.g., remote controls for TV sets?